Is there such a thing as ‘mild’ Narcissistic Personality Disorder?

 Mild Narcissistic Personality Disorder is a description that has some complexities.

 It is important to acknowledge that there is a difference between ‘mild’ narcissism and narcissistic personality disorder (NPD).
-To be diagnosed with NPD you need to meet specific criteria as outlined in the DSM-5 – things like having a sense of entitlement, lacking empathy, being interpersonally exploitative, among others.
+To be diagnosed with NPD you need to meet specific criteria as outlined in the DSM-5.
+Things like having a sense of entitlement, lacking empathy, being interpersonally exploitative, among others.
 You need to meet 5 out of 9 of these criteria.

 Mild Narcissistic Personality Disorder

 Furthermore, mild narcissistic traits such as leadership, authority, superiority, and self-admiration have been associated with occupational success, particularly in careers which require high levels of autonomy such as a CEO.
-So, it seems that ‘mild’ narcissism might be associated with psychological health and even success, this is not necessarily true of people with NPD.
+So, it seems that ‘mild’ narcissism might be associated with psychological health and even success.
+But this is not necessarily true of people with NPD.

 Narcissistic Personality Disorder

 While many of the symptoms of ‘mild’ narcissism are similar to those with people who have NPD there are also significant differences between the two.
-A sense of entitlement, lack of empathy and an expectation that others should treat them as if they are special or better than others, are all central traits of people with NPD.

 People with NPD tend to become significantly psychologically distressed when their exaggerated sense of self-worth is threatened in some way.
 When this occurs, they may become angry, frustrated, anxious, or upset.
 It is however worth noting that people with NPD will usually become quite good at subconsciously altering any information they receive either from their external or internal world in order to maintain this perception of their perfect self.

 So, while there is such a thing as ‘mild’ narcissism, NPD is quite different.
-And while there are similarities between the two, there are important differences between them as well.
-Labelling someone as a narcissist, therefore, may not necessarily be as simple as it seems.
+And although there are similarities between the two, there are important differences between them as well.

-If you are worried that you or someone you know may be impacted by NPD, therapy can help.
-Our counsellors are warm, approachable, and ready to meet you where you are at.
-If you are ready to take this step, you can book a counselling appointment here.
+If you are worried that you or someone you know may be impacted by NPD, or mild Narcissistic Personality Disorder, therapy can help.

 Share this article: